Walid-1998/os_Ticket_Deployment/README.md

 <h3> 1.
 Downloading Ubuntu Operating System & Oracle VirtualBox</h3>

-In this step, we download the required software to create our virtual environment.
+I started by downloading Oracle VM VirtualBox (the virtualization software) and the Ubuntu Desktop ISO file.
-We install Oracle VM VirtualBox, which allows us to run virtual machines on our computer, and download the Ubuntu operating system that will host the help-desk system.
+VirtualBox allows me to create an isolated virtual machine (VM) on my computer.
+Ubuntu is used as the operating system because it is stable, free, and widely used for server deployments.

-Ubuntu will be used as the server where the osTicket application and its dependencies will be installed.
+This step prepares the foundation — without a virtual machine and OS, I cannot install any server software.

 [Oracle VirtualBox](https://www.virtualbox.org)
 <details><summary>See screenshots</summary>